 The plant itself is something of a shrubby vine; it lacks tendrils but rather weaves in and out, tangling on itself and into nearby trees and shrubs, capable of reaching 10 feet or more in length.
 The stem is slender and woody; leaves are somewhat oval shaped, and alternate on the stem.
 It can be deciduous, dropping its leaves in winter, reemerging in spring, or evergreen.
 Climbing aster loves sun and wet soil — thriving in freshwater swamps and wet thickets.

 It is used in landscaping, though its need for water restricts somewhat where it can be used.
 We've read that it can be grown in a variety of settings if its kept wet.
 It is not drought tolerant.
-The Institute for Regional Conservation says it's mainly used in got a wet spot near trees.
+The Institute for Regional Conservation says it's mainly used in a wet area near trees.
 Also note that its climbing habit can overwhelm small gardens.

 It does have one relative that somewhat resembles it: rice button aster, Symphyotrichum dumosum.
 The flowers of the two plants are similar but we'd say rice button aster is more on the shrubby side.